Skip to Main Content

 Lynda King began her career in the Northwest as an acute post-surgical nurse, then transitioned to an operating room nurse.
 In 2015, Lynda and her husband moved back to Southern California.
 While working as the Clinical Coordinator for Robotics, Lynda discovered her passion for teaching.
 She returned to school obtaining her Master of Science in Nursing with an emphasis in education.
 Lynda began teaching at Concordia University as an adjunct instructor for clinical and pharmacotherapeutics and joined the nursing department as a full-time faculty member in October of 2020.
 Aside from teaching, Lynda also enjoys traveling and spending time with her husband, children, and Boston Terrier Rosie.

 Prof. Mationg has been a practicing operating room nurse since 2001.
 She has been teaching in nursing education since 2007 and specifically for Concordia University’s ABSN program since 2009.
-Prof. Mationg has been a part of multiple mission trips during her time at CUI including trips to China, Guatemala, and Mexico.
-More recently she has begun to practice as an RN First Assist (RNFA) since 2017 and actively works in this field while concurrently teaching in the ABSN program.
-She is a regular volunteer at her local church and is involved with children’s programming, music, small groups, mom playdate groups, and Clothing the Homeless ministries.
+Prof. Mationg has been a part of multiple mission trips during her time at CUI including trips to China, Guatemala, Mexico, Costa Rica, and Belize.
+She has been practicing as an RN First Assist (RNFA) since 2017 and actively works in this field while concurrently teaching in the ABSN program.
+She is an active volunteer at her local church along with her husband and two sons.

-Professor Natalini teaches in the ABSN program focusing mainly on medical surgical nursing theory, skills lab, pharmacology lab, and clinical instruction.
-Professor Natalini is also an advisor for Concordia Nursing Student Association.
+Dr. Natalini teaches in the ABSN program focusing mainly on medical surgical nursing theory, pharmacology lab, and clinical instruction.
+Dr. Natalini also serves on the Nursing Admissions and Progression committee as well as serving as a faculty advisor for Concordia Nursing Student Association, the student led nursing organization for the ABSN program.

 Coordinator: Nursing Skills Lab, Open Lab, & Adult Medical/Surgical Clinical